NaturalHistoryMuseum/scratchpads.org/_posts/2016-10-31-no-new-scratchpads-sites-applications-possible-temporarily.md

 We will update you once this issue has been resolved.

-For more information on this issue, please email your query to support@scratchpads.eu
+For more information on this issue, please email your query to scratchpads@nhm.ac.uk